rettersoft/docs/src/pages/docs/classes/instances.md

 > A state of a single instance cannot be larger than 5 MB.
 > If your class works in accelerated mode, the limit is 100 KB.
 > There is also a storage limit for total size of your states.
-By the default, you have 100 MB storage to keep your states.
+By default, you have 100 MB storage to keep your states.

 ### What Do You Do With State?